CSC510/BadSmells/README.md

 ####10.
 Unusual commits number in a specific time
-We group the commits number in a week order and generated the graph as follows:
+We group the commits number in a week order and generated the graph as follows :[commitsPersondector](/detector/commitsPersonDetector.py)

 *Project 1*
     ![](./imgs/project_1_commits_per_week.png)